seansfkelley/passprompt/README.md

 Interactively add a new password to prompt for.

+Please note that interaction is mandatory, as passprompt does not allow for command line arguments or plaintext configuration specifying passwords.

 #### `passprompt list`

-List the names of passwords known to passprompt.
+List the names of passwords.

 #### `passprompt remove [password name]`

-Remove one or more passwords known to passprompt.
+Remove one or more passwords.

 #### `passprompt ask`

-Interactively prompt for a password at random.
+Maybe interactively prompt for a password at random.
+Will not prompt if `wait` time has not elapsed (see configuration, below), unless `--always` is specified.

 #### `passprompt config [config name]`